How to Build Custom Crown Molding

 On the walls, join square backer boards using an overlapping butt joint on inside corners and miters on outside corners.
 On the ceiling, miters can be used to join the backers and all the other pieces as well.

-The first step to installing this crown profile is to locate the studs and joists behind the walls so the trim can be nailed to the framing.
+The first step to installing this crown profile is to locate the studs and joists behind the wall surface so the trim can be nailed to the framing.

 Begin by measuring down from the ceiling to mark the location for the top of the backer board, piece E. In this example that would be 2-5/8 inches.
 Mark the wall with a pencil at this point over each wall stud.

-Mark the location of the other backer board on the ceiling, measuring out from the walls and onto the ceiling.
-For this project the measurement is 1-3/4 inches, mark this point at several places along the ceiling to guide placement of the second backer board E. Install the wall backers first and the ceiling boards second.
+Mark the location of the other backer board on the ceiling measuring out from the walls and onto the ceiling.
+For this project, the measurement is 1-3/4 inches.
+Mark this point at several places along the ceiling to guide placement of the second backer board E. Also, locate the ceiling joists and mark their location close to the wall where they will remain visible during installation.
+Install the wall backers first and the ceiling boards second, fastening them to the framing on each.

 Measure from the inner edge on the backer board and mark the position for the square piece of dimension molding, part D. For this project that would be 1 inch on both boards.